Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers for Glenfield Park shows an average of approximately 23 new dwelling approvals per year over the past five financial years, totalling around 116 homes.
-As of FY-26, four approvals have been recorded.
-The area has seen an average of 1.6 people moving in annually for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-New properties are constructed at an average expected cost of $393,000, which is below regional norms, offering more affordable housing options.
+AreaSearch analysis of ABS building approval numbers shows Glenfield Park averaging approximately 28 new dwelling approvals per year over the past five financial years, totalling an estimated 144 homes.
+As of FY-26, 9 approvals have been recorded.
+The average population growth associated with these approvals is around 1.3 people per year between FY-21 and FY-25.
+This indicates a balanced supply and demand in the area, with stable market conditions.

 Frequently Asked Questions - Development